Ajibola14/WShopper/README.md

 ![Cart](flutter_02.png)

 # Features
-* Ability to add a product to Cart
+* Ability to add a product and remove to Cart with a double tap
-* Ability to remove a product from Cart
 * Ability to display a product in Cart and Home Screen

 ## Getting Started